rafaelrabelodasilva/rafaelrabelodasilva/README.md

 ### 👋 Hi!
 Welcome to my Github profile 😁
 #### I'm Rafael, 26y and I live in the south of Brazil!

-🔭 I’m currently working as a Quality Assurane.<br>
+🔭 I’m currently working as a Quality assurance.<br>
 🌱 I’m currently learning JavaScript and Cypress.<br>
 👨‍💻 All of my projects are available at Github.<br>